dilermando-lima/spark-pipeline/README.md

 .execute();
 ```

-If you need use specifics methods in dataset on context use `context.datasetByKey("datasetKey")` inside any step
+If you need use specifics methods in dataset on context, use `context.datasetByKey("datasetKey")` inside any step

 > Complete example for transformations placed in [./example/src/sparkpipeline/example/TransformationsExample.java](./example/src/sparkpipeline/example/TransformationsExample.java)